Sapienza (Hitman): Characters

 The Italian scientist Silvio Caruso originally filled the role of the mafia boss; his profession was altered in the final version of the level.
 As a result of the thematic change, the original underground gangster hideout envisioned by IO was repurposed as a secret laboratory where research and maintenance of the virus is conducted.
 The changes pleased Elverdam as it present a cohesive theme with 47's mission of stopping a biological weapon, though Christensen was disappointed on a personal level as he wanted to develop a full-fledged "mafia fantasy'.
 Elverdam noted that the designers and writers often work back and forth on the story and thematic elements of each mission.
 For him, contrast is a key tool in creating atmosphere and adding environmental context, with one example cited is the discrepancies between the idyllic setting and Caruso’s internal turmoil.
 The team still wanted to depict Caruso with stereotypically Italian traits, like being a hot tempered "mamma's boy" who is emotionally attached to his mother and her cooking.

-Caruso and many other Italian characters do not speak in English with an Italian accent however; according to Elverdam, the team faced limitations on what they could accomplish for 2016's Hitman episodic content.
-He explained that while the team liked the idea of "globe-trotting", the complexity and logistics with regards to other languages or region-appropriate accents proved to be a barrier.
+Caruso, and the other characters in the level, do not speak with an Italian accent; according to Elverdam, while the team liked the idea of "globe-trotting", they faced limitations around finding foreign languages and appropriate accents.